LoneStar134/RepData_PeerAssessment1/PA1_template.md

 na_val_count = nrow(fit_orig[is.na(fit_orig$steps), ])
 ```

-There are 2304 missing (NA) values in the original data set.
+### There are 2304 missing (NA) values in the original data set.

-# Create a dataset that fills in the NA values with the mean for that day.
+# Creates a dataset that fills in the NA values **with the mean for 5-minute interval that corresponds to that of the missing interval.   <<< MY MISSING DATA STRATEGY :) **

 ```r
 fit4 = fit_orig